Code of Conduct

 If attendance is below 95% the student will go on to a Tutor Attendance Report to monitor and support improvements.
 The tutor will inform parents by letter of the report.

-If attendance continues to drop and falls below 90% the student will go on a Directors Attendance Report to monitor and support improvements and parents will be asked to come into the Academy for a meeting.
-Targets will be agreed with all parties and an Attendance Review meeting will be set with Assistant Principal for the Sixth Form.
+If attendance continues to drop and falls below 90% the student will go on a Director Attendance Report to monitor and support improvements and parents will be asked to come into the Academy for a meeting.
+Targets will be agreed with all parties and an Attendance Review meeting will be set with the Assistant Principal for the Sixth Form.

 We ask students in our Sixth Form to wear smart business dress, suitable for a working and learning environment.
 Students must always be well presented and prepared to represent the Academy in a mature capacity.